Te Kūiti: Geography

 Limestone deposits and water have created the Waitomo Caves, northwest of the town, one of New Zealand's most-visited tourist locations.
 The town itself is located in a valley with many rich limestone deposits.
-The Manga-o-Kewa Stream runs through the valley and is a tributary of the Waipa River.
+The Manga-o-Kewa Stream runs through the valley and is a tributary of the Waipā River.

 Te Kūiti's hinterland consist mainly of farmland and limestone quarries.
 The land surrounding Te Kūiti has steep hilly relief which reflects the nature of the North King Country region.

 The climate of Te Kūiti is wet during the winter and dry during the late summer with an average of 1,450mm of rainfall each year.